collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

 * Changes on CMS site are reflected to Wordpress theme within the update delay

-* Old blog site is redirected to new site using HTTP 301 (if applies)
+* Old blog site is redirected to new site using HTTP 301 (if applicable)